fiso64/MusicbeeExplore/README.md

 4. The downloaded audio is saved in the opus format and replaces the dummy file.
 The metadata is then updated to reflect the downloaded state.

-5. If configured, the plugin can use an external media player to stream audio directly without downloading.
+5. If configured, the plugin can use mpv to stream audio directly without downloading (although it takes about the same amount of time to start playing, at least for minute-long songs).

-This approach allows users to browse and play music from external sources directly within MusicBee without having to download entire albums upfront.

-### Requirements
+## Requirements

 - **yt-dlp**: This tool is required for searching and downloading audio from YouTube.
 Make sure it's installed and available in your system PATH.
 - **ffmpeg**: yt-dlp requires ffmpeg for audio conversion.
 Ensure it's installed and accessible to yt-dlp.